 - Chop the nuts.

-- Put oil and sugar in the large bowl and mix.
+- Mix the oil and sugar in the bowl.
+Then add the eggs and mix again.

 - Add the raisins and juice in which they are soaking, then mix.

-- Put the salt, cinnamon, baking soda and vanilla in and mix thoroughly.
+- Add in the salt, cinnamon, baking soda, and vanilla and mix thoroughly.

-- Bake for 1 hour – 1 hour 20 minutes.
-The cake is done when a knife inserted in it comes out clean (no wet batter sticking to the knife.)
+- Bake the cake for 1 hour – 1 hour 20 minutes, until a knife inserted in it comes out clean (no wet batter sticking to the knife.)

-- Let the cake cool in the pan for at least 30 minutes.
-If you have a wire rack, put the pan on that rack so air can circulate underneath the pan.
-If you don’t have one but you have a gas or electric stovetop with burners that allow air underneath, then put the pan on a cool stovetop.
+- Let the cake cool in the pan sitting on a wire rack for at least 30 minutes.
 After the cake has cooled, gently run a knife edge around the outside and inside of the tube, place a plate or the wire cooking rack on the top of the cake and turn it over.
-The cake should release onto the plate or rack.
-(If it doesn't, then gently work the knife in a bit farther bent from the outside rim toward the center.)
+The cake should release when you flip it over.
+If it doesn't, turn it back up and gently work the knife in a bit farther bent from the outside rim toward the center.
 Let it cool further.

-- When totally cool, you can dust it lightly with confectioner’s sugar.
+- Once the cake is completely cool, you can dust it lightly with confectioner’s sugar.